SamuelSwartzberg/flashcardifying_text_temp/phil.md

 In ((c:1;::2017)), the journal ((c:2;::hypatia)) published an article by ((c:3;::rebecca tuvel)) in favor of ((c:4;::transracialism)) (which led to a large controversy). ((s:1-4;::After it was released, an ((c:5;::open letter)) was ((c:5;::written)) requesting ((c:6;::the article be retracted)), signed by ((c:7;::800)) scholars. ((s:5-7;::The criticisms  related to tuvel herself were  ((c:8;::an alleged immersion in white and cisgender privilege)), related to the journal ((c:9;::an alleged mishandling of the review process)). ((s:8-9;::The ((c:10;::wider academic community)) reacted to ((c:11;::the open letter)) with ((c:12;::an outporing of support for Tuvel)).
 After the affair, the journal ((c:13;::was thrown into crisis)).))))))
 The tuvel affair was seen by those who wanted to see it as such as a clash between analytic and continental philosophy.

+## turns

+spatial turn|include space in analysis

 # cross-cutting concerns

+## intext

 Across philosohpical subdisciplines, {{c1::internalism}} / {{c1::externalism}} assert that a particular phenomenon {{c2::has a basis / depends on factors}} that is/are {{c4::internal}}/{{c4::external}} to the {{c3::subject}}

+## real

+In general, if one is realist about something, one thinks {{c1::That it has an existence beyond the mind of the observer}}
+In general, if one is anti-realist about something, one thinks {{c1::that it does not have an existence beyond the mind of the observer}}

+## resources

+philpapers.org is the main online index for philosophy papers Stanford Encyclopedia of Philosophy (SEP) is the (arguably) best online philosophy encyclopedia.

+# misc

+autonomous   self-controlled
+heteronomous   other-controlled

+## Kundera

+In "The Unbearable Lightness of Being", Milan Kundera argues there are four audiences that people need (in different degrees) to look at them:
+- Many anonymous people
+- Many known people
+- The person they love
+- An imaginary audience
+Drawing on Nietsche, in "The Unbearable Lightness of Being" Milan Kundera ponders whether life is light or heavy.
+To say life is heavy is to say that every decision and existence is incredibly meaningful, because there will never be an opportunity to redo it.
+To say life is light is to say that every decision and existence is without meaning, because it will not recur and will therefore be lost to the eternal flow of time.

+Utopia and dystopia both describe imaginary societies. utopia|is great/nearly perfect dystopia|is terrible, oppressive